 The French international's arrival has coincided with an upturn in form for Newcastle as it has won two of its last three league games, having gone five matches without a win prior to his debut against Aston Villa.

 Pardew has certainly been pleased with his new signing's impact at the club stating that he is a perfect fit for the Newcastle side.

 "I think he really fitted the bill for what I wanted in this team.
 I wanted a traditional No. 10 and today that is really more of a midfield player's role than a striker's, with the exception of [Wayne] Rooney and [Marouane] Fellaini.
 I'd put Sissoko in that bracket," he told reporters.

 "He's got that strength and stability to get wide players in the game.
 Frank Lampard did it from midfield for Chelsea all those years and I'm hoping Sissoko plays that role."

-Sissoko was joined in January by four other Frenchmen and, ahead of a club-imposed 'French Day' in their game against Southampton tomorrow, Pardew also waxed lyrical about the club's support and their attitude towards the new signings.
+Sissoko was joined in January by four other Frenchmen and, ahead of a club-imposed 'French Day' in its game against Southampton tomorrow, Pardew also waxed lyrical about the club's support and their attitude towards the new signings.

 "The city has embraced this French revolution we've got going on," he added.
 "We're all having a little go to learn French.

 "Berets have sold out, you can't find an onion in Newcastle, they're all around peoples necks tomorrow.”